EliasAguirre/PacManDSL/README.md

 2. No left-recursion<br/>
 3. Locally deterministic<br/>

-This allows a simple tokenizing method or splitting input using constant literals.<br/>
+This allows a simple tokenizing method of splitting the input using constant literals.<br/>

 This further allows us to use "Single Symbol Lookahead" parsing (implementing checkNextToken, getNextToken, getAndCheckNextToken) <br/>
 <br/>